3D Printing Material: Metals

 Sculpteo's brass material is composed of 82% copper and 18% zinc.
 It is perfect for jewellery and decorative creations.

 Solid and relatively malleable, our 92.5% sterling silver is perfect for jewellery creation.
-The surface is available in 4 finishes: rough, mirror polished, white rhodium or black rhodium plated.
+The surface is available in 2 finishes: rough and mirror polished.

 Other materials available on Sculpteo: